Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.DrillingProperties/readme.md

 in the semantic facts to describe the value a `DeterministicBernoulliDrillingProperty`.
 - `SemanticExclusiveOrAttribute`: It takes at least 2 arguments.
 This attribute is used to defined a list of the optional semantic facts that are exclusive from each other's.
+- `DefaultStandardDeviationAttribute`: used to define a default standard deviation for a `GaussianDrillingProperty`.
+- `DefaultProbabilityAttribute`: used to define a default probability for a `BernoulliDrillingProperty`.

 ```mermaid
 classDiagram